microcks/microcks-testcontainers-node/README.md

 ### Startup the container

 You just have to specify the container image you'd like to use.
 This library requires a Microcks `uber` distribution (with no MongoDB dependency).

+Version `0.2.2` and above use version `1.8.1` of Microcks container images.

 ```ts
 import { MicrocksContainer } from "@microcks/microcks-testcontainers";